-Entitled to incentive 1 Activity inventivized Comment All employees Non- monetary reward Please select In our Total Productive Maintenance (TPM) System, we have committees on different topics and one of them is Safe, Health and Environment Committee.
+Entitled to incentive Type of incentive Activity inventivized Comment All employees Non- monetary reward Emissions reduction project Emissions reduction target Energy reduction project Efficiency project Efficiency project Behavior change related indicator Environmental criteria included in purchases Supply chain engagement In our Total Productive Maintenance (TPM) System, we have committees on different topics and one of them is Safe, Health and Environment Committee.
 This committee have targets and tried to improve overall environmental performance.
 If the targets are realized, the committee members are awarded with a plaquethe by board executive member and general manager.
 All employees Non- monetary reward Please select For the project to reduce greenhouse gases, managers and staff members set their own goals and made kaizens to realize their goals.
 In this program, kaizens and teams are rewarded.
 Environment/Sustainability manager Monetary reward Please select The Environmental Manager reviews sustainability under all headings.
 Energy manager Monetary reward Please select Energy Managers have targets included in their performance targets.
 Responsible for Energy Management system, incl Energy surveys, Follow up on energy use on a monthly basis, Energy saving action plan to reach energy target.
 They are also responsible for implementing and sharing best practices, Green Spirit info Points, Suggest & win Campaign.
 All employees Monetary reward Please select Quantitative and qualitative assessments of GHG and energy reduction activities conducted on Kaizen Days every 3 months during the year.
 We assess greenhouse gas emission reduction performance.
 Process operation manager Monetary reward Please select Energy reduction target achievement.
 Key managers have energy saving targets included in their performance targets Buyers/purchasers Monetary reward Please select Selected Purchasing Managers have objectives for recycled materials, which results in lower carbon footprint and water footprint.
 In addition, Purchasing Manager has Climate/energy management performance in to their individual targets.
 Executive officer Monetary reward Please select Climate reduction and energy target achievement.
 Key officers have targets included in their performance targets All employees Non- monetary reward Please select All employees can submit ideas about all environmental issues by our suggestion system.
 All the suggestions are scored by the Management System Department and the employees could select the special gifts by their scores.